 Our Testing Philosophy and Scoring Overview

-We built our motion isolation protocol around three main ideas.
+We built this protocol around three principles.

 - First-hand experience comes first.
 Every mattress spends weeks in real bedrooms with actual sleepers.